daczarne/mosh_html_css/part_02/05_transformations_transitions_animations/README.md

 We can also use the short hand property `animation` and pass all values there in the correct order.

 ## Reusable animations

+We can make animations reusable by using classes.
+We can also use animations created by other people.
+Some of those can be found in [Animate.css](https://animate.style/).